oracle/learning-library/analytics-library/leverage-adw-oac/immediate-insights/immediate-insights.md

     Main areas to note here are:
     - **Elements Pane**: Contains all fields from your datasets to be used in the project
     - **Properties Pane**: Allows you to define the properties and parameters of the selected object.
-If it is a column it will be highlighted in blue (in the screen PROD_ID in the Explorer menu is selected), if it is a graphic from the canvas it will have a thin blue borderline around it
+If it is a column it will be highlighted in blue (in the screen PRODUCT in the Explorer menu is selected), if it is a graphic from the canvas it will have a thin blue borderline around it
     - **Visualization Grammar Pane**: Contains definition of the selected Visualization, which fields to use and where (Axis, Filters, Trellis Groups...)
       > After you’ve selected the Data Sets for your project, you can begin to add data elements such as _measures_ and _attributes_ to visualizations
     - **Canvas**: Your play area.
 You can place your visuals here.
 You can also create more Canvases and copy/move visuals around